MurlidharVarma/shortest-path-project/README.md

 Find shortest path between chosen start and destination node. <br>
 You can add blocker nodes between them to make shortest path finding more interesting. <br>
-The code is built entirely on Angular v8.3.21 and uses Dijkstra's algorithm for short path finding.<br>
+The code is built entirely on Angular v8.3.21 and uses Dijkstra's algorithm for shortest path finding.<br>

 ![Alt text](/demo.gif?raw=true "Preview")